RedisGears/RedisGears/docs/quickstart.md

 ```

 ### Clone
-To get the code and its submodules do the following:
+To get the code and its submodules, do the following:
 ```
 git clone https://github.com/RedisGears/RedisGears.git
 cd RedisGears